StevenVuong/cron_job_python/docs/thoughts_process.md

 we may want to ensure that the script still runs could be something to consider when making this compromise.

+10/05/2020:
+Another way we can improve the system archietcture.
+Load all the potential cron jobs into script and then check against all so we only continuously run one thread.
+Need to test so that performance is not impacted too severly.

+Okay, did some minor wiki edits.
+Great, turns out not asss many as I initially thought I would and the documentation is better than I had originally perceived.
+Perhaps it required some patience and my mindset during the coding challenge was one that tried to rush understanding.
+Good takeaway.

 Things to note:
 - We may not be able to completely capture how time is processed in cron, may need several rules to aid in this
     - I believe I am only touching cron at a surface level, there are other functionalities such as permissions and